 The average gamer spends six hours a week on their hobby.
 60% claim it eats into their sleep and 11% admit they’ve taken sick days from work to play.
-Half of young male gamers, meanwhile, would quit their job if they stood a chance of becoming a pro gamer according to research from Limelight Networks.
+Half of young male gamers, meanwhile, would quit their job if they stood a chance of becoming a pro gamer.
+For many, Fifa is the way to achieve this dream.

-Fifa 18 sold a record 24m copies in the year since its launch.
-The series from EA Sports began in 1993 and is older than many of those who play it, and, to date, has sold over 260m units across the franchise.
+The series from EA Sports began in 1993 and is older than many of those who play it.
+To date, it has sold over 260m units across the franchise.
 Its consistent long-term success has been described as “anomalous” in gaming by Tim Lion, who was until recently head of digital at Call of Duty publisher Activision Blizzard.

 “It is largely an adjunct to football fandom and a visceral way to extend the experience of watching or playing football with your mates,” he says.
 “It is inherently social, parentally acceptable (no guns), an ideal opportunity for ads and enjoys strong in-game monetization due to its close association with fantasy football.”